Why has CAPABILITY become the latest HR buzz word?

 Building high performance sales teams

-- Experienced sales managers complete the job profiler to identify their expectations of critical, essential and desirable competencies for high performing internal and external sales staff.
+- Experienced sales managers complete the job profiler to identify their expectations of critical, essential and desirable capabilities for high performing internal and external sales staff.

-- High performing sales staff were assessed and the critical competencies they displayed, compared with those developed by the “experts”
+- High performing sales staff were assessed and the critical capabilities they displayed, compared with those developed by the “experts”

-- Outcome: Only 3 of the 8 critical competencies of the high performers were chosen by the “subject matter experts.”
-What does this tell us – Managers don’t identify high performance competencies accurately.
+- Outcome: Only 3 of the 8 critical capabilities of the high performers were chosen by the “subject matter experts.”
+What does this tell us – Managers don’t identify high performance capabilities accurately.

 - System was then used worldwide to improve hiring outcomes.